 Hide your rings in an ornate keepsake ring box.
 Made from an antique French book, it has several blank pages for someone to write a heartfelt message inside.
 I could see this being used for as a unique gift for an unsuspecting proposal, or a unique way to have your wedding rings carried down the aisle at an outdoor vintage-themed garden wedding.
 This ring box book exudes romantic notions!

-13) The World’s Best Engagement Ring Box
+13) Rotating Ring Box

-Thank for stopping by.
+Thank you for stopping by.
 Find a luxury ring box that you like?
 Let us know in the comment section below.